PythonLinks/ZodbDemo/README.md

 <a id="introduction"></a>
-ZODB Demo
+ZODB Category Demo
 =============
-The ZODB is a graph database written in Python for Python developers.
+The ZODB is a graph database written in Python and optimized in C.
 Just subclass off of class Persistent Object and Persistent Container, and your Python objects, graphs, and applications become persistent.